 One of the cliches of the football season is to not let yourself be beaten twice.
 Northwestern’s emotionally draining loss to Ohio State last week did just that and allowed Wisconsin to ravage the Wildcats.

-There’s not much to say for Northwestern’s performance in this game: it was as though the players were sleep-walking.
-Kain Colter was knocked out of the game, Trevor Siemian couldn’t accomplish anything, Northwestern averaged under 4 yards per play, and the defense was blown off the ball all game long.
+There’s not much to say for Northwestern’s performance in this game; it was as though the players were sleep-walking.
+Kain Colter was knocked out of the game, Trevor Siemian couldn’t accomplish anything, the Wildcats averaged under four yards per play, and the defense was blown off the ball all game long.
 The team MVP was placekicker Jeff Budzien, who made two field goals.
 To be frank, the day was a lost cause from the opening kickoff to the final whistle.